Kendall Jenner And Anwar Hadid: ‘Hollywood Life’ Claims She Is ‘Playing With Fire’ By Dating Gigi’s Brother

-Kendall Jenner and Anwar Hadid shocked fans earlier this month when they were caught kissing at a night club in the wee hours of the morning and now, a source claims the 22-year-old model may be “playing with fire” when it comes to her potential new romance.
+Kendall Jenner and Anwar Hadid shocked fans earlier this month when they were caught kissing in a nightclub in the wee hours of the morning and now, a source claims the 22-year-old model may be “playing with fire” when it comes to her potential new romance.

 “Kendall is a free spirit and has no intention of settling down with just one man and getting married for a very long time yet,” a source told Hollywood Life on June 9.

 While Hadid may have serious feelings for Jenner, she’s been known to keep things casual with the men she’s been linked to in recent years and according to rumors as of late, she seems to be playing the field at the moment.
-As fans of the Keeping Up With the Kardashians may recall, Jenner began spending time with Blake Griffith last summer and continued to hang out with him until a short time ago.
+As fans of the Keeping Up with the Kardashians may recall, Jenner began spending time with Blake Griffith last summer and continued to hang out with him until a short time ago.
 Then, after seemingly going public with Ben Simmons, Hadid was thrown into her complicated love life.

 According to Hollywood Life, Jenner is always clear with her intentions when she begins seeing someone new and tells her love interests that she does not want to be involved in a committed monogamous relationship with anyone.

 Although Jenner isn’t interested in settling down, she’s reportedly “super into” Simmons and thinks he’s “really hot.”
-That said, she’s also interested in Hadid, who she’s been close to in recent years due to her longterm friendships with his older sisters, Bella Hadid and Gigi Hadid.
+That said, she’s also interested in Hadid, who she’s been close to in recent years due to her long-term friendships with his older sisters, Bella and Gigi Hadid.

 Prior to his kiss with Jenner earlier this month in New York City, Hadid was involved in a committed relationship with actress Nicola Peltz, and had been for over a year.
 In fact, the kiss with Jenner is rumored to have been what broke the couple up and after the image was shared online, Peltz removed all images of Hadid from her Instagram page and unfollowed his entire family.